-- Table 2.1b Unconsolidated Liabilities/Assets for (Re-)Insurance Contracts Issued, Reinsurance Contracts Held and Investment Contracts with DPFs by Portfolio and by Product Type - Table 2.2a Risk Adjustment for Non-Financial Risk by Risk Where Margin Approach is Used (Re-) Insurance Contracts Issued and Reinsurance Contracts Held only - Table 2.2b Risk Adjustment for Non-Financial Risk by Risk Where an Approach Other than the Margin Approach is used - (Re-) Insurance Contracts Issued and Reinsurance Contracts Held only - Table 2.3a Assumption and Methodology Changes Related to Non-Financial Risk (Re-) Insurance Contracts Issued and Reinsurance Contracts Held only - Table 2.3b Assumption and Methodology Changes Related to Financial Risk by Quarter the discount curves (for example a change in developing the illiquidity premium); a change made to a stochastic modelling used for valuation; other change in methodology (such as arising from an improvement in valuation systems or a refinement of methodology)
+- Table 2.1b Unconsolidated Liabilities/Assets for (Re-)Insurance Contracts Issued, Reinsurance Contracts Held and Investment Contracts with DPFs by Portfolio and by Product Type - Table 2.2a Risk Adjustment for Non-Financial Risk by Risk Where Margin Approach is Used - (Re-) Insurance Contracts Issued and Reinsurance Contracts Held only - Table 2.2b Risk Adjustment for Non-Financial Risk by Risk Where an Approach Other than the Margin Approach is used (Re-) Insurance Contracts Issued and Reinsurance Contracts Held only - Table 2.3a Assumption and Methodology Changes Related to Non-Financial Risk (Re-) Insurance Contracts Issued and Reinsurance Contracts Held only - Table 2.3b Assumption and Methodology Changes Related to Financial Risk by Quarter (Re-) Insurance Contracts Issued and Reinsurance Contracts Held only.
+Examples of assumption and methodology changes include, but not limited to, a change in the interpolation method to grade from the last observable rate to the ultimate rate in the discount curve; a change in the approaches/methods or assumptions used to develop the discount curves (for example a change in developing the illiquidity premium); a change made to a stochastic modelling used for valuation; other change in methodology (such as arising from an improvement in valuation systems or a refinement of methodology) - Table 2.3c Changes Related to Market Impacts by Quarter (Re)Insurance Contracts Issued and Reinsurance Contracts Held Only.
+The market impacts include, but not limited to, change in risk free rates, credit risk premiums, currency exchange rates, etc.